Trevor-Munene/Trevor-Munene/README.md

 Hi there 👋

-- 🌱 I’m transitionining to Frontend under the guidance of "The Odin Project"developer community.
+- 🌱 I’m transitioning to Frontend under the guidance of "The Odin Project"developer community.
 - 💬 I’m a computer science student!
 - 🔭I’m looking foward to collaborate on web development projects in future.
 - 📫 How to reach me:tmunene756@gmail.com